DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 For this purpose, the TestCafe team and community have developed libraries of dedicated selectors for the most popular frameworks.

-> Front-end development tools (such as React DevTools, or Vue DevTools) can interfere with TestCafe and cause errors.
-Do not open them when you are running or debugging TestCafe tests.
+> Front-end development tools (such as React DevTools or Vue DevTools) can interfere with TestCafe and cause errors.
+Do not open them while you run or debug TestCafe tests.

 ### React